As Told by Ginger: Continuity and themes

 As Told by Ginger has been recognized by fans and Nickelodeon alike for its character development, most of which was unusual for a cartoon in its time.

 In the first season, Ginger's age group is considered as being in seventh grade.
 By the second season, they move up to eighth grade rather than remaining the same age.
 In this season, Darren has the unwieldy orthodontic headgear that he has worn for the entire first season removed, which results in rising popularity.
 They graduate junior high in the middle of the third season and move on to become freshmen in high school.
 Carl's age group works in the same way, as they become junior high students by the third season.
 Many episodes make references to past episodes, giving the episodes a definite order.

-One of the most notable developments is that most of the characters change clothes every episode and often within the same episode, a highly unusual characteristic of cartoons.
-Most animated cartoons have their characters remain in the same outfits throughout the series to save time and money.
+One notable aspect of the series was the rotating and evolving character wardrobes.
+Characters would change clothing every episode, and often within the same episode; a highly unusual characteristic at the time for both Nickelodeon animated shows and children's animation in general.
+The standard practice in animated television was to design a character with a specific "default" outfit that would rarely be changed, updated, or altered unless the plot necessitated it.
+Other Klasky Csupo productions of the time, such as Rugrats and Rocket Power, followed this practice.
+This served to simplify the animation process, saving money and production time.

+By contrast, As Told by Ginger evoked live action sitcoms, where characters change clothes as frequently as they would in real life.
 This was most conspicuous amongst the girls in Ginger's age group (Dodie, Courtney, Macie, Miranda and Ginger herself) and some of the adults such as Ginger's mother.
-After Darren got his orthodontic headgear removed, he changed clothes as well.
-Carl's age group changes clothes only infrequently and with few changes.
-Hoodsey's coat rack has similar purple hoodies, satirizing cartoons whose characters always remain in the same outfits.
-Unlike most live-action shows whose characters only wear an outfit once, As Told by Ginger characters wear their outfits in rotation, and new outfits are added every few episodes.
+After Darren had his orthodontic headgear removed, his clothes changed as well.

+Meanwhile, Carl's younger and less fashion-minded age group changed clothes infrequently, and with far fewer deviations from their usual style.
+Hoodsey stands out in particular as a satire of the traditional animated character who is only seen in one outfit, as he only ever wears a purple hooded sweatshirt and shorts, which other characters regard as abnormal.
+This is further satirized when it is revealed Hoodsey's clothes rack primarily consists of similar purple hoodies, indicating that to spite appearances, he change his clothes as frequently as the rest.